 In your case, you will need to show that the trustee had a duty to the plaintiff, such as being a contracted trustee.
 You will need to show that a breach of the duty occurred.
 For instance, if the trustee moved assets out of the trust and into a personal account, that is likely a violation of their duties.

 Finally, you need to show damages.
 If a trust account is drained because of their negligent or intentionally malicious actions, then you may have a right to pursue a claim.
-Our website has more on what to do if a trustee has breached their duty to the estate and caused significant losses.
+Our attorneys can help you through the process, contact us.